Boston Harbor Sunset

 This city is where all young professionals flock, and it's easy to find work

-What Are the Best Neighborhoods for Living?
+What Are the Best Neighborhoods in Boston for Living?

-This city has so many neighborhoods rated with an A+ by Niche, a website that ranks schools and neighborhoods, that it might be hard to choose which one you prefer.
-We’ll list them out and show you some of the main things about each of them so that you can make up your mind more easily.
+We’ll list them out and show you some of the main things about each of them.
+So that you can make up your mind more easily.

 Here Are 7 Best Places to Live If You Want to Rent a Home

-2. Allston is very safe and student-friendly.
+• Allston is very safe and student-friendly.
 It’s also suitable for young professionals.
 One part of this community is quieter, while the other (North) has many bars and vibrant nightlife.
 Restaurants are plentiful, and you’ll enjoy the variety of international food.

-3. Fenway should be your choice if you’re looking for an urban community with a lot of students and colleges around.
+• Fenway should be your choice if you’re looking for an urban community with a lot of students and colleges around.
 It’s close to Fenway Park, and it has everything you need – from restaurants and parks to great stores and supermarkets.

-5. Brighton offers a great quality of life.
+• Brighton offers a great quality of life.
 It’s walkable and bike-friendly, so you can avoid traffic.
 Residents describe it as a place where you can have fun in your 20s and raise a family.
 This community has it all – it’s safe, it’s close to public transportation, and it’s very diverse.

-6. Longwood Medical Area is suitable for everyone who’s interested in residing in a safe place, so it’s good for kids and families.
+• Longwood Medical Area is suitable for everyone who’s interested in residing in a safe place, so it’s good for kids and families.
 Highly-rated schools and hospitals are here, including the Children’s Hospital.

 The Hub has so much to offer in all parts of town